 Time Use Survey (TUS): User Guide

 This survey collects detailed information on the daily activity patterns of people in Australia.
 The information is used to examine how people allocate time, and how they balance family and paid work responsibilities.
 Demographic data is also collected, allowing for profiles to be built based on factors such as age and gender.
-The TUS is conducted on an irregular basis.

 How Australians Use Their Time, 2006 (cat. no. 4153.0)